10 Interstellar Medium

 (c) It illustrates how infrared radiation can penetrate Barnard 68, although it too is preferentially stripped of its shorter wavelengths.

-• DIST is opaque to short wavelength (optical, UV, XR)
+DUST is opaque to short wavelength (optical, UV, X-ray)

 Extinction: Dimming of starlight by ISM (apparent brightness diminished).
 So blue component is rubbed out and they appear redder.